 Flaxseeds - I like to purchase them whole and grind myself.
 Here's why!

-Related Post: Nuts and Seeds for Baby
+Related Post: Beets for Babies

 - Add all the ingredients to food processor/blender.